AfinaSW/Logistics-Analytics/README.md

 3. Build Gold Fact
 4. Build Gold Dimensions

-Upon successful execution, the pipeline populates the Gold layer, records execution metadata in the **ETL Audit Log**, and makes the data available for reporting through the Semantic Model.
+Upon successful execution, the pipeline populates the Gold layer, records execution metadata in the ETL Audit Log, and makes the data available for reporting through the Semantic Model.

 ![ETL Pipeline](pipeline/etl-pipeline.PNG)